manuel-uberti/filmsinwords/_posts/2019-02-06-retelling.md

 braggadocio, the complete transformation from Cassius Clay into Muhammad Ali, his religious belief, his humour and his charm, his adultery.
-By the tonal shifts in the voice and the studied movements (the walk, the eyes), all the controversial treats of Ali emerge without compromising the nature of the film.
+By the tonal shifts in the voice and the studied movements (the walk, the eyes), all the controversial traits of Ali emerge without compromising the nature of the film.
 At his best, Malek mimics Mercury’s flamboyant stage presence and mercurial temperament, but it stops there.
 There is one idea of Freddie Mercury in *Bohemian Rhapsody*, and that’s all we get.